-Recently, many oncologists have been using pemetrexed-based regimens for adenocarcinomas (if patients are not candidates for targeted therapy), because taxane-based regimens are associated with more toxicity (eg, neurotoxicity).^{514,521} There are no agents for the prevention of peripheral neuropathy, and few agents are useful for treatment.522 The POINTBREAK trial showed that carboplatin/pemetrexed/bevacizumab is a reasonable option and confirmed that taxane-based regimens are more toxic than pemetrexed-based regimens.523 However, the POINTBREAK trial showed that both regimens are similar in regard to overall survival rates; therefore, oncologists may return to using taxane-based regimens, which are well established.
-A retrospective cohort study suggests that the addition of bevacizumab (to carboplatin/paclitaxel) does not increase survival in older patients (≥65 years) with advanced non-squamous NSCLC.524 However, another retrospective cohort study reported increased survival in older patients.525 A combined analysis of the ECOG 4599 and POINTBREAK trials found survival benefit with the addition of bevacizumab (to carboplatin/paclitaxel) in patients younger than 75 years but no benefit in those older than 75 years.526
+Many oncologists use pemetrexed-based regimens for adenocarcinomas (if patients are not candidates for targeted therapy or immunotherapy), because taxane-based regimens are associated with more toxicity (eq, neurotoxicity).
+There are no agents for the prevention of peripheral neuropathy, and few agents are useful for treatment.
+The POINTBREAK trial showed that carboplatin/pemetrexed/bevacizumab is a reasonable option and confirmed that taxane-based regimens are more toxic than pemetrexed-based regimens.
+However, the POINTBREAK trial showed that both regimens are similar in regard to overall survival rates; therefore, oncologists may return to using taxane-based regimens, which are well established.
+A retrospective cohort study suggests that the addition of bevacizumab (to carboplatin/paclitaxel) does not increase survival in older patients (≥65 years) with advanced non-squamous NSCLC.
+However, another retrospective cohort study reported increased survival in older patients.
+A combined analysis of the ECOG 4599 and POINTBREAK trials found a survival benefit with the addition of bevacizumab (to carboplatin/paclitaxel) in patients younger than 75 years but no benefit in those older than 75 years.

-For patients with advanced NSCLC who have a PS of 2 (ie, poor PS), single-agent chemotherapy or platinum-based combinations are recommended in the NCCN Guidelines.
-Single-agent chemotherapy includes vinorelbine, gemcitabine, pemetrexed, or taxanes; combination chemotherapy regimens include carboplatin/paclitaxel or carboplatin/pemetrexed.
-However, patients with a PS of 2 are often just treated with one chemotherapy agent because of concerns about toxicity.
-Results from a recent trial reported that treatment with carboplatin/pemetrexed increased median overall survival when compared with pemetrexed alone (9.3 vs. 5.3 months, P = .001) in patients with a PS of 2; however, 4 treatment-related deaths occurred in the carboplatin/pemetrexed arm.
-Size, Size pemetrexed/carboplatin;^{511,537-539} non-platinum-based regimens such as gemcitabine/vinorelbine and gemcitabine/docetaxel are also options.540-543 In spite of the development of new chemotherapy regimens, the prognosis for advanced inoperable lung cancer remains poor.
+For patients with advanced NSCLC who have a PS of 2 (ie, poor PS), platinum-based combinations and a few single-agent chemotherapy agents are recommended in the NCCN Guidelines; cisplatin-based regimens are not recommended in this setting.
+For non-squamous NSCLC or NSCLC NOS, single-agent chemotherapy includes gemcitabine, pemetrexed, or taxanes; combination chemotherapy regimens include carboplatin/paclitaxel or carboplatin/pemetrexed.570-572 However, patients with a PS of 2 are often just treated with single-agent chemotherapy because of concerns about toxicity.
+Results from a trial reported that treatment with carboplatin/pemetrexed alone (9.3 vs. 5.3 months, P = .001) in patients with a PS of 2; however, 4 treatment-related deaths occurred in the carboplatin/pemetrexed arm.
+For the 2017 update (Version 1), the NCCN Panel deleted etoposide, irinotecan, and vinorelbine from the list of recommended single-agent chemotherapy for patients with all histologies because these agents are rarely used in the United States.

 Phase 3 randomized trials have shown that many of the platinum-doublet combinations yield similar objective response rates and survival.
-The platinum-doublet regimens differ slightly for toxicity, convenience, and cost; thus, clinicians can individualize therapy for their patients.
-Other carboplatin-based regimens include gemcitabine/carboplatin, docetaxel/carboplatin, and
+The platinum-doublet regimens differ slightly for toxicity, convenience, and cost; thus, clinicians can individualize therapy for their patients.559,577,578 Other carboplatin-based regimens include gemcitabine/carboplatin, docetaxel/carboplatin, and pemetrexed/carboplatin;553,579-581 non-platinum-based regimens such as gemcitabine/vinorelbine and gemcitabine/docetaxel are also options.582-585 In spite of the development of new chemotherapy regimens, the prognosis for advanced inoperable lung cancer remains poor.

 Note that albumin-bound paclitaxel can be substituted for paclitaxel or docetaxel for patients: 1) who have experienced hypersensitivity reactions after receiving paclitaxel or docetaxel despite premedication; or 2) in whom the standard premedications (ie, dexamethasone, H2 blockers, H1 blockers) to prevent hypersensitivity are contraindicated.
 A phase 3 randomized trial reported that an albumin-bound paclitaxel/carboplatin regimen is associated with less neurotoxicity and improved response rate, when compared with standard paclitaxel/carboplatin, in patients with advanced NSCLC.
 The FDA has approved albumin-bound paclitaxel/carboplatin for patients with locally advanced or metastatic NSCLC who are not candidates for curative surgery or RT.
-Based on the recent trial and the FDA approval, the NCCN Panel recommends an albumin-bound paclitaxel/carboplatin regimen as first-line therapy for patients with advanced NSCLC and good PS (0-1).
+Based on the trial and the FDA approval, the NCCN Panel recommends an albumin-bound paclitaxel/carboplatin regimen as first-line therapy for patients with advanced NSCLC and good PS (0-1).